orenrimer/pygame-snake2D/README.md

 1. Use the arrow keys to control the sanke.
 2. Press 'p' to pause the game at any time.
 3. Press 'm' to mute the game at any time.
-4. Press 'r' to mute the reset the game.
+4. Press 'r' to reset the game.

 Enjoy!